Check if your child is eligible for $1,000+ in a Trump Account →

 What Is Grifin's Role?

 Grifin is not affiliated with the government program.
-We're a private investing app that helps families understand Invest America and prepare for it.
+We're a private investing app that helps families understand Invest America.
 For official guidance, go to irs.gov or trumpaccounts.gov.

 For more on how Trump Accounts work and who qualifies, check the Invest America landing page.